nikkhil160/nikhil/clo9th94800000amofqzp2gmj.md

 ---

-Meta has upgraded their ad algorithm to [Meta Lattice](https://nikhil.pro/meta-ads-unstable-after-july-2023-all-you-should-know) after that several users have been facing several issues including ads being unstable and Meta Ads not recording add-to-cart or purchases, remember it's not you!
+Meta has upgraded their ad algorithm to [Meta Lattice](https://nikhil.pro/meta-ads-unstable-after-july-2023-all-you-should-know) after that several users have been facing several issues including ads being unstable and Meta Ads not recording add-to-cart or purchases (sales), remember it's not you!
 It's just happening with everyone and we will try to fix the issue.

 ### Check if the Meta Pixel is connected properly